 Participants will be sent letter-prompts written by artist, Manisha Anjali over a 4-week period.
 Each week a new prompt will be added to our website with details about what to write where to send it.
 Consider it an old-school pen-pal experiment with poetry as the basis.
 You will also be able to attend an online meeting with the artist to discuss the ideas and concepts from your letter writing prompts.

-Bittersweet Postal Society is a 4 week project starting on 28 September and is free to join.
-Register your interest and we'll send you an email with all the details on how to participate.
+Bittersweet Postal Society was a 4 week project starting on 28 September and was free to join.

 Image: Shivanjani Lal, 'Chhaapaa.'
 Photography by Cara Lopez.
 Courtesy of Casula Powerhouse Arts Centre.